BECAUSE WE MAKE MISTAKES TOO

 And somewhere there, between the “What should I do for dinner” and “Did you pay the bills” questions, one day we find ourselves lost in the meaning of being married.
 We start asking each other what happened and who did what.

 I am far away from the idea that the fault is only in one person because marriage is a relationship between two people.
 That’s why when something goes wrong no one is innocent as much as he/she thinks.

 Let’s see the top 7 mistakes women usually do when they get married and tell me if I’ve missed something.

 The job is done, no need for more efforts towards the relationship

 Many women think that marriage is the final stop of the relationship.
 Are you one of them?
 Do you think that once you get married, everything will sort out by itself?
 Just because of the vow?
 I am sure you don’t think like that, but you may act according to it.
 And that is one of the mistakes.

 Marriage is only the next level of a successful relationship.
 And it is not the last.
 It is a new challenge and has its problems and struggles.
 The rules are the same though – communication, sharing, respect and understanding.

-The kids go to the first position when it comes to attention
+The kids go to the first position when it comes to the attention

 You will always love your children.
-It’s endless, it’s hard, and it’s blessing.
+It’s endless, it’s hard, and it’s a blessing.

 But you have to remember that one day they will leave home and will have their own life.
 And you will stay with your husband next to you, and it will be again just you two.